CSHL-comp-neuro-vision/website/source/2024/lecture_notes.md

 ### Suggested Readings

 **This one first:**
-<a href="../_static/pdfs/cohen/rust_cohen_2022.pdf">Rust & Cohen (2022).
+• <a href="../_static/pdfs/cohen/rust_cohen_2022.pdf">Rust & Cohen (2022).
 Priority coding in the visual system</a>

 **See also**
-<a href="../_static/pdfs/cohen/CohenKohn2011.pdf">Cohen & Kohn (2011).
-Measuring and interpreting neuronal correlations</a>
+• <a href="../_static/pdfs/cohen/CohenKohn2011.pdf">Cohen & Kohn (2011).
+Measuring and interpreting neuronal correlations</a>\

 I will also touch on some newer methods for analyzing neural population data.
-People wanting to learn more might find these papers useful:
+People wanting to learn more might find these papers useful:\

-<a href="../_static/pdfs/cohen/sizemore-etal-2011.pdf">Sizemore, A.E., Phillips-Cremins, J.E., Ghrist, R., and Bassett, D.S.
+• <a href="../_static/pdfs/cohen/sizemore-etal-2011.pdf">Sizemore, A.E., Phillips-Cremins, J.E., Ghrist, R., and Bassett, D.S.
 (2019).
 The importance of the whole: topological data analysis for the network neuroscientist</a>\
-<a href="../_static/pdfs/cohen/rouse-ni-huang-cohen-2011.pdf">Rouse TC, Ni AM, Huang C, Cohen MR (2021).
+• <a href="../_static/pdfs/cohen/rouse-ni-huang-cohen-2011.pdf">Rouse TC, Ni AM, Huang C, Cohen MR (2021).
 Topological insights into the neural basis of flexible behavior</a>\
-<a href="../_static/pdfs/cohen/wu-yan-etal-2020.pdf">Wu-Yan, E., Betzel, R.F., Tang, E., Gu, S., Pasqualetti, F., and Bassett, D.S.
+• <a href="../_static/pdfs/cohen/wu-yan-etal-2020.pdf">Wu-Yan, E., Betzel, R.F., Tang, E., Gu, S., Pasqualetti, F., and Bassett, D.S.
 (2020).
 Benchmarking measures of network controllability on canonical graph models </a>

 <br/>